johnhickok/CalStreetLookup/README.md

 python csv2sqlite.py
 </pre>

-7. Finally, you can run street_lookup.py (Python 3) to query your local SQLITE database.
+7. Finally, you can run street_lookup.py to query your local SQLITE database.

 All sample code in this repository is provided as is without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.